Will Bank of America Corporation (BAC) benefit from Wall Street bulls Calls?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Bank of America Corporation (BAC) is a “Overweight”.
 28 analysts offering their recommendations for the stock have an average rating of 2.30, where 12 rate it as a Hold and 4 think it is a “Overweight”.
 12 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Bank of America Corporation is expected to release its quarterly report on 01/13/2023.The EPS is expected to grow by 90.70% this year.
+Bank of America Corporation is expected to release its quarterly report on 04/18/2023.The EPS is expected to grow by 90.70% this year.

 Bank of America Corporation (BAC) Top Institutional Holders